melisgncl/high-resolution-mouse-barcoding/data/tabular_data/counts_of_the_clonal_clusters/README.md

 Center: Shows the putative barcode sequence.\
 Clonal Cluster ID: Displays the theoretical clonal cluster ID.\
-Remaining Columns: Indicate the time points with their respective counts or frequencies.
+Remaining Columns: Indicate the time points with their respective counts or frequencies.\

+##Folder: clonal_cluster_loess

+This folder contains the moving averages of clonal clusters, calculated using the LOESS (Locally Estimated Scatterplot Smoothing) method